AIAdopt

 The deadline for the heaviest requirements is further away, the task stays the same.
 Those who use the time until 2027 rather than wait will be in a strong position later:

 Now: inventory which AI systems are in use, including shadow AI (unapproved AI use in the organisation).
 Establish per role group what level of AI literacy is needed.
 Determine whether your organisation uses high-risk AI (look at Annex III, not at your gut feeling).
+The free AI Adoption Scan anonymously maps which AI chatbots your employees are using on their own.
+You add the AI inside existing software and vendor packages yourself.
+Would you rather have the inventory and risk assessment done for you?
+That is what an AI Adoption Assessment is for.

 Now: sort out Article 4.
 Roll out a structured training programme for at least the three core groups: general staff, management, and specialist roles (HR, IT, and sector-specific where applicable).
 Make sure each training ends with an assessment and a certificate.
 This obligation already applies, every month of waiting is a month without a framework.